Have you ever thought about how much time does the average person spend on the internet?

 Let’s take a look at how much time the average person spends on the Internet.

-How Much Time Does the Average Person Spend Online?
+The Answer to How Much Time Does the Average Person Spend on the Internet

 Believe it or not, staying up to date on social media, emails, and other online communication takes more of your time than you might realize.